 How to participate

-In order to generate meaningful results, Michigan State University Extension will need to collect field-specific information about yields, crop inputs and management practices from at least 200 soybean fields across the state each year from 2014 to 2017.
-Participation in the project is voluntary and all information will remain confidential.
-A survey was recently mailed to nearly 1,200 randomly selected soybean producers.
+Surveys and instructions were distributed at educational programs and recently mailed to nearly 1,000 randomly selected soybean producers.
 My hope is that these producers and others in the state will complete and return the survey so we can generate recommendations for producing higher-yielding soybeans.

 Again, your participation in this important project is voluntary and all the information you provide will be kept confidential.
 The information from all the surveys will be used to identify yield-limiting factors, their interactions with soil and weather conditions and opportunities for increasing soybean yields in Michigan.

-I realize that completing the survey will take some time and effort, so as an additional incentive, producers that provide all the requested information and return surveys before March 15, 2017, will be entered into drawings for either a $500 or $1,000 prepaid credit card.
-Producers that complete the survey for two fields will be entered into the drawing for a $500 prepaid credit card.
-Producers that provide all the requested information for four fields will be entered into the drawing for a $1,000 prepaid credit card.
+I realize that completing the survey will take some time and effort, so as an additional incentive, producers that provide all the requested information and return surveys before March 31, 2018, will be entered into drawings for either $500 or $1,000.
+Producers that complete the survey for two fields will be entered into the drawing for $500.
+Producers that provide all the requested information for four fields will be entered into the drawing for $1,000.
 Only one survey form can be submitted per farm.

 This article was produced by the SMaRT project (Soybean Management and Research Technology).
 The SMaRT project was developed to help Michigan producers increase soybean yields and farm profitability.
-The SMaRT project is a partnership between MSU Extension and the Michigan Soybean Promotion Committee.
+The SMaRT project is a partnership between Michigan State University Extension and the Michigan Soybean Promotion Committee.